iamtimsmith/netlify-portfolio_v2/content/blog/2019-06-25-take-snapshots-of-your-project-with-git/index.md

 The command above starts with "git branch" followed by the name of the branch you want to delete.
 The "-D" flag at the end is that tells git you want to delete the noted branch.
 Once a branch is deleted, you can reuse the branch name if desired.

-<video src="https://media.giphy.com/media/zlLydol7ndM7C/giphy.mp4" autoplay loop muted></video>
+<video src="https://media.giphy.com/media/zlLydol7ndM7C/giphy.mp4" playsinline autoplay loop muted></video>

 ## Working with remote repositories